gswitalski/strummerbox/docs/results/009 API Plan.md

 > **Note on ChordPro Conversion:** The feature allowing users to import songs from "chords-above-text" format is implemented entirely on the client-side.
 The conversion logic resides within the frontend application, which then sends the fully-formed ChordPro content via the standard `POST /songs` or `PATCH /songs/{id}` endpoints.
 No dedicated API endpoints are required for this functionality.

+> **Note on Chord Transposition:** The feature allowing users to transpose chords in real-time is implemented entirely on the client-side.
+The API always returns the song content as it is stored in the database.
+The frontend application is responsible for applying the transposition logic before rendering the song to the user.
+This approach ensures instant UI feedback without requiring additional server round-trips.

 #### POST /songs
 - **Method:** POST
 - **Path:** `/songs`